 Brad leads our Youth and Young Adult Ministries, he has been on staff at The Anchor since January 2008.
 Originally from South Africa, his family settled in Wellington when he was 11.
 Brad is passionate for the gospel; his desire is for young people to encounter Jesus and for them to live out their faith…

-Chris has been serving in the Children’s Ministry at The Anchor Church for 8 years.
+Chris has been serving in Children’s ministry for 8 years.
 She joined the staff team in February 2013.
-Chris and her husband Sandy lead the Anchor Kids team on a Sunday Morning.
+Chris, with her husband Sandy lead the Anchor Kids team .
 Chris is also part of the Mainly Music team.
-She is a session leader on Wednesday mornings where…
+She is a session leader on Wednesday mornings where you usually find her with a following of small…

 Alison serves in an administration role, currently working 1.5 days per week (2 – 5 pm Monday – Thursday)